July 23, 2014

-ART means treating retroviral infections like HIV with drugs.
-The drugs do not kill the virus.
-However, they slow down the growth of the virus.
+ART are medications that treat HIV.
+The drugs do not kill or cure the virus.
+However, when taken in combination they can prevent the growth of the virus.
 When the virus is slowed down, so is HIV disease.
 Antiretroviral drugs are referred to as ARV.
-ARV therapy is referred to as ART or CART (Combination Antiretroviral Therapy.)
+Combination ARV therapy (cART) is referred to as highly active ART(HAART).

 Each type, or "class", of ARV drugs attacks HIV in a different way.
 The first class of anti-HIV drugs was the nucleoside reverse transcriptase inhibitors (also called NRTIs or "nukes".)
 These drugs block step 4, where the HIV genetic material is used to create DNA from RNA.
 The following drugs in this class are used:

 Non-nucleoside reverse transcriptase inhibitors, also called non-nukes or NNRTIs, also block step 4 but in a different way.
 Five have been approved:

 Protease inhibitors or PIs block Step 10, where the raw material for new HIV virus is cut into specific pieces.
 Ten protease inhibitors are approved: